RachelLavin27/rachellavin27.github.io/Brexit_Borderlands/README.md

 Made with uikit: https://getuikit.com/docs/introduction Map is made with Leaflet: https://leafletjs.com/ Geodata is linked by geojson
-Mapbox tilelayer added
+Tilelayer (for black effect) added form Mapbox API

 To do:
 - Footer and Navbar to be added
 - Copy to be edited
 - Mobile responsiveness of map
-- Map layers potentially to be added
+- The Irish Times API for Mapbox to be added for tilelayer ...
-...

 ![alt text]( https://rachellavin27.github.io/Brexit_Borderlands/img/mappage.jpg)